Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - The spotlight of attention analogy for attention.
 ![Figure 21.7]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure21-7.png" | absolute_url }})
 - Attention can be moved independently of eye position.
-- Priority map: a map slowing locations where attention should be directed based on stimulus salience and cognitive input.
+- *Priority map*: a map slowing locations where attention should be directed based on stimulus salience and cognitive input.
 ![Figure 21.21]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure21-21.png" | absolute_url }})
 - If it is true that consciousness is based on standard physical principles, a logical inference is that it should one day be possible to construct a conscious machine.
 - Is awareness and consciousness different?
 Studies conflict on a result.

 ## Chapter 22: Mental Illness

-- Neurology: a branch of medicine that deals with nervous system disorders.
+- *Neurology*: a branch of medicine that deals with nervous system disorders.
-- Psychiatry: a branch of medicine that deals with mind or psyche disorders.
+- *Psychiatry*: a branch of medicine that deals with mind or psyche disorders.
 - There’s hope that neurons will solve the riddles of mental illness.
 - This chapter discusses the following psychiatric disorders
   - *Anxiety disorders*: an inappropriate expression of fear